websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

    }
    ```

 1. Update the JavaScript component in `Slider.es.js`, removing the hard coded min and max values and instead allowing for the user to enter their values.
-The full file contents are provided below:
+The full file contents appear below:

    ```javascript
    import {FieldBase} from 'dynamic-data-mapping-form-field-type/FieldBase/ReactFieldBase.es';